Hylosium/rpi-docker-lamp/README.md

 [![Watch the video](https://img.youtube.com/vi/v-r_12oezds/maxresdefault.jpg)](https://youtu.be/v-r_12oezds)

-# docker-lamp
+# rpi-docker-lamp for RaspberryPi

-Docker with Apache, MySQL 8.0, PHPMyAdmin and PHP.
+Docker with Apache, MariaDB, PHPMyAdmin and PHP.

 I use docker-compose as an orchestrator.
 To run these containers: